hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 • How do you know these features are playing key roles?

-- [X] These features are playing key roles because as bedrooms or bathrooms increase, the rent goes up, especially size_sqft.Also OLS table give us and idea which variable effects the outcome most.
+- [X] These features are playing key roles because as bedrooms or bathrooms increase, the rent goes up, especially size_sqft.
+Also OLS table give us and idea which variable effects the outcome most.

 (b) Describe how you are implementing your model.
 Why do you think this works well?